How do I form a corporation in Oregon?

 • C corporations experience double taxation, which means that the corporation is taxed, and then the shareholder is also taxed when they receive their share.

-• Corporations must pay fees for filing the Articles of Incorporation, naming the corporation, annual renewal, etc.
+• Corporations must pay fees for filing the Articles of Incorporation, annual renewal, etc.

 How is an Oregon corporation taxed?